m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 In addition, you need metrics that answer the who/what/why questions.
 Why are you doing this work?
 Whose problems are you trying to solve?

-Once you understand the metrics you will be analyzing, it’s important to understand system factors that affect those metrics.
+Once you understand the metrics you will be analyzing, it's important to understand system factors that affect those metrics.

 For example, system resources can greatly affect metrics.
 Systems with different CPUs and memory configurations, running different software will often have wildly different results.

-It’s important to also consider the workload configuration.
+It's important to also consider the workload configuration.
 For a web server,  we can vary the request rate, the number of concurrent requests, the file size, the access pattern and many more.

 Once you have more insight into the configuration space available to your experiment, you need to actually pick some subset of features.
 It may be the case that the best approach involves variable ranges for some of the configuration parameters.
 Try to make these ranges realistic.
-Don’t use 1, 2 or 3 threads when real world setups use hundreds of threads.
+Don't use 1, 2 or 3 threads when real world setups use hundreds of threads.

 It is possible to engineer configurations such that you can provide best/worst analysis about the system that you are analyzing.
 In this case, it may be okay to have configurations that, while not common, are still possible.

 Compare apples to apples!
 Put another way, only vary one parameter at a time!
-Don’t vary the workload and the software; how will you be able to tell which factor influenced your results?
+Don't vary the workload and the software; how will you be able to tell which factor influenced your results?

 What is the baseline performance of the system you are improving?
 You want to be able to show that your experiment somehow improves the state of the art or at least improves the most common configuration/workflow.